 And the Pre-K Science books are absolutely delightful.
 The Year at Maple Hill Farm offers one look at the months of the year, centered around farm animals.
 One chapter in The Berenstain Bears' Big Book of Science and Nature also has an almanac, this one a rhyming look at the what the four seasons bring.
 Another chapter talks about three simple machines (the lever, the wedge, and the wheel).
 In How Do You Lift a Lion?, the author talks about levers, wheels, and pulleys.
 One science book describes things ever smaller, down to subatomic particles.
 Another describes things ever larger, up to galaxies and the universe.

-My hope is that you will finish Exploring God's World with great memories, a closer relationship with your children, significant improvements in foundational skills, and a passion for learning that will continue to grow in the Sonlight years ahead.
+Together, the pieces of Pre-K add up to a wonderful program that helps you give your children what they need to grow.
+Finish Pre-K with great memories, a closer relationship with your children, significant improvements in foundational skills, and an eagerness for learning that will continue to grow in the Sonlight years ahead.